-Six (6) of the seven (7) surveyed countries have established a dedicated website or a specific reporting platform for publication of SDG data.
-The exception is Croatia, which has not yet created a website for SDG reporting.
+The seven (7) surveyed countries have established a dedicated website or a specific reporting platform for publication of SDG data.
 In some cases, these websites are simply dedicated sections of the national statistics institutes' official websites, as is the case with Austria, France, and Spain.

-Other countries have opted for a separate website for SDG reporting, as is the case with Germany, Hungary and the UK's.
+Other countries have opted for a separate website for SDG reporting, as is the case with Croatia, Germany, Hungary and the UK's.

 The quality of the dedicated websites varies.
-The best SDG websites that we found are those of Germany and the UK, which use the open source reporting platform Open SDG.
+The best SDG websites that we found are those of Croatia, Germany and the UK, which use the open source reporting platform Open SDG.
 This website has been specifically designed to report SDG data and it is very easy for anyone to use it.
 It measures the reporting progress and it allows for data visualisation and downloads in open formats.
 More details can be found in Section V below on Open SDG: Good Reporting Practice.